cloudcodger/showcase/README.md

 This repository will be written and tested using Multipass on a Mac.
 Caution, MacOS Sequoia has a potential limitation due to a new "feature" that limits access to the Local Network (under Privacy & Security) to specific applications.
 Figuring out how to get around the issues created by this new feature is beyond the scope of this showcase.

-Commands to create an Ubuntu VM named `showcase`.
+Commands to create an Ubuntu VM named `showcase` on MacOS.

 ```bash
 brew install --cask vscodium